hughbromund/FINEX/backend/README.md

 or

 {
-    "status": "user not logged in!"
+    "status": "No user logged in."
 }

 ### /auth/updateEmail
 PUT
 This represents updating user email endpoint
 Requirements: "email" in JSON
-Returns: Returns 400 and "status": "not logged in!"
+Returns: Returns 400 and "status": "No user logged in."
 JSON if user not logged in and a JSON object with "status": "email updated" otherwise
 Status: Working
 Bugs: ??